-- 1. Is Bismarck a Conservative?(ch 208)
+- 1. Which type of Conservative is Frum?

-- 2. Which type of Conservative is Frum?
+- 2. Why is Frum enthusiastic about risk?

 - 3. What should be done for women in poverty?

 Canada in the 20th Century

 - 1. Which level of the Canadian government should be responsible for the poor? - 2.
 Which philosophical view was dominant in each of Chappell's eras?